-- How aligned do you think your personal goals are with the company’s?
+How aligned do you think your personal goals are with the company?

 After you’ve established a benchmark, set goals for increasing these rates.
 This will vary from question to question and company to company.
-Then, conduct the study on a regular basis, such as weekly or monthly, and analyse the results to track progress.
+Then, conduct the study regularly, such as weekly or monthly, and analyse the results to track progress.

 Say you’ve just implemented a new communication tool that will help make internal comms much more efficient.
-But do you know if everyone’s making the most of this tool?
+Do you know if everyone’s making the most of this tool?
 What if only a handful of your company has adopted it?

 If you’re communicating properly and effectively, your employees should know about all of your new initiatives and understand their value enough to participate.
 A good benchmark to aim for is if at least 50 percent of your employees join in.

 In our blog, The Best Remote Working Tools for your Tech Stack, we highlight some of the best tools to help improve productivity and communication within your business.
 Making sure you implement tools that are beneficial to your employees is key to making sure the uptake is as high as it can be.

 Fast and efficient communication is very important if you want to maintain a healthy relationship with your clients.
 But you don’t want to reply instantly and give an inadequate, pointless response or take too long and annoy your client because they’re expecting a reply, pronto.
 So, how long is too long?